ShowXD/spider/README.md

 # spider
- Getting things without api.
+ Getting G without api.
 Only use on research.